eytyet/ProgressMaskView/README.md

 #  ProgressMaskView

-**Progress Mask View** is a view wich masks all screen to show a progress and an activity.
+**Progress Mask View** is a view which masks all screen to show a progress and an activity.
+You can disable user interaction while processing very easily.
-Easy to use.

 ![Screen shot](./10fps.gif)

 This view has:
- - Beautiful circule shape activity view.
-You can change radius, thickness, speed and colors.
+ - Circular activity view.
- - Progress bar in circle shape.
-You can change radius, thickness and colors.
+ - Circular progress view.
- - Label is placed in center of the circles.
+ - Label in center.
  - Dynamic Type capable.
  - Fit to all screen size.